Data-Efficient Quantum Noise Modeling via Machine Learning: Abstract

 \section{Abstract}

 Maximizing the computational utility of near-term quantum processors requires predictive noise models that inform robust, noise-aware compilation and error mitigation.
 Conventional models often fail to capture the complex error dynamics of real hardware or require prohibitive characterization overhead.
-We introduce a data-efficient, machine learning-based framework to construct accurate, parameterized noise models for superconducting quantum processors.
-Our approach circumvents costly characterization protocols by learning hardware-specific error parameters directly from the measurement data of existing application and benchmark circuits.
-The generality and robustness of the framework are demonstrated through comprehensive benchmarking across multiple quantum devices and algorithms.
-Crucially, we show that a model trained exclusively on small-scale circuits accurately predicts the behavior of larger validation circuits.
+We introduce a data-efficient framework that first constructs a physically motivated, parameterized noise model, and subsequently employs machine learning-driven Bayesian optimization to identify its parameters.
+Our approach circumvents costly characterization protocols by estimating algorithm- and hardware-specific error parameters directly from readily available experimental data derived from existing application and benchmark circuit executions.
+The generality and robustness of the framework are demonstrated across diverse algorithms and superconducting devices, yielding high-fidelity predictions by estimating an independent parameter set tailored to each specific algorithm-hardware context.
+Crucially, we show that a model calibrated exclusively on small-scale circuits accurately predicts the behavior of larger validation circuits.
 Our data-efficient approach achieves up to a 65\% improvement in model fidelity quantified by the Hellinger distance between predicted and experimental circuit output distributions, compared to standard noise models derived from device properties.
-This work establishes a practical paradigm for noise characterization, providing a crucial tool for developing more effective noise-aware compilation and error-mitigation strategies.
+This work establishes a practical paradigm for application-aware noise characterization, enabling compilation and error-mitigation strategies tailored to the specific interplay between quantum algorithms and device-specific noise dynamics.